 Set forth below, is the name, municipality of residence, office, period of service and principal occupation during the immediately preceding five years for each director of the Company.
-Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 7, 2020) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.
+Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 5, 2022) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.

-Name, municipality of residence and position held Principal occupation for the past five years Director since CHARLES N. BRALVER (1,2) Westport, Connecticut Director Corporate director and advisor 2010 DANIEL J. DAVIAU Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Canaccord Genuity Corp.
-2015 GILLIAN (JILL) H. DENHAM (2,3) Toronto, Ontario Lead director President of Authentum Partners Ltd. and corporate director 2020 MICHAEL D. HARRIS (1) East York, Ontario Director Senior business advisor of Fasken Martineau DuMoulin LLP 2004 MERRI L. JONES (2) Toronto, Ontario Director Corporate director and advisor 2018 DAVID J. KASSIE (4) Toronto, Ontario Chairman and Director Chairman of the Company and Canaccord Genuity Corp.
-2010 TERRENCE A. LYONS (1,2,5) Vancouver, British Columbia Director Corporate director and advisor 2004 DIPESH J. SHAH (2) London, England Director Corporate director 2012 SALLY J. TENNANT (1) London, England Director Corporate director, advisor and wealth management consultant 2019
+Name, municipality of residence and position held Principal occupation for the past five years Director since Charles N. Bralver (1)(2) Nantucket, Massachusetts Director Corporate director and advisor 2010 Daniel J. Daviau Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Canaccord Genuity Corp.
+2015 Gillian (Jill) H. Denham (2)(3) Toronto, Ontario Lead director President of Authentum Partners Ltd. and corporate director 2020 MICHAEL D. HARRIS (1) East York, Ontario Director Senior business advisor of Fasken Martineau DuMoulin LLP 2004 Merri L. Jones (2) Toronto, Ontario Director Corporate director and advisor 2018 DAVID J. KASSIE (4) Toronto, Ontario Chairman and Director Chairman of the Company and Canaccord Genuity Corp.
+2010 Terrence A. Lyons (1)(2)(5) Vancouver, British Columbia Director Corporate director and advisor 2004 Jo-Anne O'Connor (2) Toronto, Ontario Director President and Chief Executive Officer of Strategem Capital Corporation 2021